andk/cpanpm/t/README.shell.txt

   the whole dependency on all files within the distro and moves it up into the author's homedir.
 Run this with 'make testdistros'.

+- svn add the new testdistro (maybe we can skip that?)

 - upload the distro to the CPAN and wait until the indexer has produced a CHECKSUMS file